VisRAG2.0: Mitigating Visual Hallucinations via Evidence-Guided Multi-Image Reasoning in Visual Retrieval-Augmented

-\textbf{Implementation Details.} We use Qwen2.5-VL-7B~\citep{bai2025qwen2} as the backbone for our proposed EVisRAG.
+\textbf{Implementation Details.} For fair comparison, we adopt Qwen2.5-VL-7B~\citep{bai2025qwen2} as the backbone of EVisRAG, as most baselines are also built on the same backbone.
 We use LLaMA-Factory~\citep{zheng2024llamafactory} and Easy-R1~\citep{zheng2025easyr1} for open-sourcing the training framework that we used for SFT and GRPO.
 All experiments were executed on GPU clusters with computational capabilities comparable to NVIDIA A100 80GB GPUs.
-Further details on the hyperparameters that we used for SFT, GRPO are provided in Appendix~\ref{app:trainparameters}.
+Further details on the hyperparameters that we used for SFT and GRPO are provided in the Appendix.